epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 The focus on the geographical area of the US is due to the fact that there is most data available, both for the movies and the real-world violence.

 ### Movie Datasets
 The central dataset for our study is the CMU Dataset [^1].
 To enrich this dataset with missing dates and the audience's perception of the movies (rankings), we use The Movies Dataset from Kaggle [^2].
-The NIBRS dataset [^3] is used as the source for real-world violent crimes in the US.
-This dataset aggregates the NIBRS data for all available states in the US from 1991 to 2018.
-The first step in this analysis is to clean and filter the movie data in the CMU dataset.
-For this, we perform the following processing steps:
+The first step is to clean and filter the movie data as follows:
 * Removing unnecessary columns and NaN entries
 * Keep only the entries for which we have both metadata and a plot summary
 * Lowercase all plot summaries
 * Convert all entries in easily readable format (e.g. convert {"/m/09c7w0": "United States of America"} to "United States of America")
 * Filter only for US movies

-Moreover, we treat the Kaggle dataset in the same way.
-This allows us to replace incomplete or missing dates for movies in the CMU dataset with the corresponding data from the Kaggle dataset (matched by the movie title).
+Incomplete or missing dates for movies in the CMU dataset are replaced with corresponding data from the Kaggle dataset (matched by the movie title).
 If neither the CMU nor the Kaggle dataset provide valid information on the movie date, we drop the corresponding entry.
 The cleaned dataset is exported and saved in .tsv format.

 ### Movie Classification